demisto/content/Packs/AzureFirewall/Integrations/AzureFirewall/AzureFirewall_description.md

 For information about Azure Managed Identities see [Managed identities for Azure resources](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview)

-## Get Subscription ID and the Resource Group values
+## Get Subscription ID and the Resource Group Values

 1. In the Azure portal, select **Resource groups**.
 2. Select your resource group name.
-3. Copy the Subscription ID and enter it in the *Subscription ID* parameter.
+3. Copy the subscription ID and enter it in the *Subscription ID* parameter.
 4. Copy your resource group name and enter it in the *Resource Group Name* parameter.

 ### Testing authentication and connectivity